Chukobyte/learn-engine-dev/docs/opengl_rendering/asset_management.md

 ## Asset Manager

-Now that we have the concept of a texture defined in the Simple Engine, we will need something to maintain textures as well as other assets.
+Now that we have the concept of a texture defined in ***Red Engine***, we will need something to maintain textures as well as other assets.

 ```c++
 #ifndef ASSET_MANAGER_H